operator-framework/operator-sdk/website/content/en/docs/kubebuilder/quickstart.md

 $ kubectl delete role,rolebinding --all
 ```

+## Further steps

+The following guides build off the operator created in this example, adding advanced features:

+- [Create a validating or mutating Admission Webhook][create_a_webhook]

-See the [advanced topics][advanced_topics] doc for more use cases and under the hood details.
+Also see the [advanced topics][advanced_topics] doc for more use cases and under the hood details.

 [go_tool]:https://golang.org/dl/